-Students must complete a research project under the supervision of a staff member located in the School of Biomedical Science in the Faculty of Medicine, Dentistry and Health Sciences (MDHS).
+A research project must be completed under the supervision of a staff member located in the Faculty of Medicine, Dentistry and Health Sciences (MDHS).

-Depending on supervisor and project availability, research can be undertaken in a range of discipline areas based in academic Departments (at various sites as listed) and some affiliated institutes (as indicated) including:
+Depending on supervisor and project availability, research can be undertaken in a range of discipline areas based in academic Departments at various sites as listed and some affiliated institutes as indicated below:

 - Austin Hospital

-- Biochemistry and Molecular Biology (including the Bio21 Institute)
+- Biochemistry and Pharmacology (including the Bio21 Institute)

 - Cell Biology and Cancer (including the Peter Mac Institute)